Tsonga language: Languages and dialects

 Some dialects are subdialects but have been mentioned here for completeness.
 For example, Valoyi and Luleke comprise the N'walungu dialect.
-There is no Gwamba dialect as Gwamba is another name for Xitsonga itself.
-Formally Xitsonga has been called Gwamba.
 Tswa-Ronga dialects not considered part of the family include Pulana (Xipulana, Sepulane).
 What is commonly referred to as "Shangana/Changana" is not a recognised language in South Africa and is not a dialect that falls within the Xitsonga language group, as its distinctiveness stems mainly from the use of the Nguni language and grammar.